-The autumn sports are winding down and that means students, pros and weekend warriors are enthusiastically ushering in the winter games.
+As winter passes the torch to spring, students, pros and weekend warriors enthusiastically hit the basketball courts, inside and out.
 We asked Logan Neil, Trine University physical therapy student, Ryan Nelson, DPT, Parkview TherapyONE and Troy Hoffer, PT, Parkview TherapyONE, to offer their advice on common basketball injuries, including helpful tips for prevention and treatment.

 Q: What are the most common injuries associated with basketball season?